 Last Updated on

 However, we can assure you that these memories are predominantly different from what else is available in the market.
-With that said, since we are talking about graphics card memory, the most common type of memories you will get to see are GDDR5, GDDR5X, as well as GDDR6.
+The most common type of memories you will get to see are GDDR5, GDDR5X, as well as GDDR6.
 Additionally, you will also get to see HBM and HBM 2.

 So what is the purpose of these memories, and how are they different from each other?
 That is exactly what we are going to find out in this article.
 This is for people who are normally confused and do not really know what they should be going for when buying a graphics card.